-NB: to avoid confusion or misunderstanding of the difference between the terms "serious" and is the regulatory definition supplied above.

-"severe", the following note of clarification is provided: "Severe" is often used to describe
+NB: to avoid confusion or misunderstanding of the difference between the terms "serious" and "severe", the following note of clarification is provided: "Severe" is often used to describe intensity of a specific event, which may be of relatively minor medical significance.
+"Seriousness" is the regulatory definition supplied above.